Pimiento-Research-Group/Diversification_rates_and_Age-dependent_extinction/README.md

   1. Combine the .log files into a single set of posterior values using the `-combLogRJ` command.
      - *input* - a path to the directory where the outputs from Script 3.1. are saved
      - *output* - 3 files - combined_10_mcmc.log, combined_10_ex_rates.log and combined_10_sp_rates.log
-  2. Generate an .R script containing the mean rates and 95% CIs required for calculations and plotting using the `-plotRJ` command.
+  2. Generate an .r script containing the mean rates and 95% CIs required for calculations and plotting using the `-plotRJ` command.
 This script also generates a default PyRate plot of the rates.
      - the following setting were used:
        - `-tag` combined - only use the combined posteriors, if not used a plot will be generated for each mcmc.log file in the directory
        - `-grid_plot` 0.1 - calculate the rate for each 0.1 Myr